A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs

 \end{lemma} \begin{remark} Note that there is no such compatibility relation with the more usual notion of restriction of graph.
-The wired boundary condition is fundamental and in fact will be responsible for the extra gamma random variable that appears in the representation of the VRJP on the infinite graph. \end{remark} \begin{proof} Taking \(\lambda_{| V\setminus V_1}=0\) in Theorem~\ref{thm_potential_fini}, the Laplace transform of \((\beta_{i},i\in V_{1})\) is
+The wired boundary condition is fundamental and in fact will be responsible for the extra gamma random variable that appears in the representation of the VRJP on the infinite graph. \end{remark} \begin{proof} Taking $(\lambda_i)_{i\in V}\in \R_+^{V}$ such that \(\lambda_{V\setminus V_1}=0\) in Theorem~\ref{thm_potential_fini}, we get that